-The Eighth Grade Diversity Group is at the core of the Middle School's diversity program.
-Advised by committed teachers, this group has grown from 17 hand-picked students to more than 50 eager volunteers who meet twice weekly throughout the school year.
+The Seventh and Eighth Grade Diversity Clubs are at the core of the Middle School's diversity program.
+Advised by committed teachers, these groups contribute significantly to the Middle School's climate of acceptance and respect.

 The following principles and guidelines help to direct the work of this group: